 Got a drawer full of kitchen gadgets?
 Make them more useful with these simple, yet effective kitchen hacks, designed to give new life to one-trick-pony utensils.

 These days, there’s a kitchen gadget for everything.
 But do you really need that cherry pitter?
 After all, you can use a chopstick and place the cherry on the lip of a soft drink bottle.
 Simply push down on the center of the cherry and the pit will pop out into the bottle.
 Voila!
-You just saved drawer space from an unneeded gizmo.
-And saved your hard-earned cash.
+You just saved drawer space from an unneeded gizmo and saved your hard-earned cash.
 That got us to thinking: Are there other ways to use tools you may currently have lying around in your kitchen?
 There sure are: Here are 12 kitchen gadget hacks you can use to make life easier.

 1. Make whipped cream with a French press

-If your French press is collecting dust because you make quick trips to the coffee shop for your java jolt, you can use it to quickly make whipped cream for treats like chunky apple cake.
+If your French press is collecting dust because you make quick trips to the coffee shop for your java jolt, you can use it to quickly make whipped cream for treats like this chunky apple cake.
 Simply add whipping cream to the halfway mark of your carafe and vigorously pump up and down until the cream thickens.
 It’ll save you from hauling out your stand mixer, and you can toss the press into the dishwasher for easy cleanup.

 2. Ice cream scoop those muffins

-Put your scoop to use when making muffins.
+Put your ice cream scoop to use when making muffins.
 Instead of directing dollops of dough into your muffin pan with a spoon, simply scoop up the mix with an ice cream scoop for a measured—and cleaner—way to bake those 60 muffin recipes worth waking up for.

 3. Grind more than just joe